mgutz/kohana-wp/README.md

 ## Description

-Kohana-WP gives developers the tools needed to efficiently and correctly build web applications using the Kohana 3 HMVC framework.
-Kohana-WP is intended for developers experienced in HTML, Javascript and PHP.
+Kohana-WP allows developers to use Kohana MVC framewor5k to efficiently and happily build web applications.
+Kohana-WP is for developers experienced in HTML, Javascript and PHP.

 ## Installation